tech-dojo/mern/CONTRIBUTING.md

 * Types:
     * feat - Features, Enhancements, and overall Improvements
-    * fix - Fixes, Bugs, HotFixs, etc...
+    * fix - Fixes, Bugs, HotFixes, etc...
     * doc - Changes to the Documentation and doesn't actually touch any code.
 * Scope:
     * The scope should be where the change took place.